 According to a KPMG survey, the most common perpetrators of fraud are ‘business insiders’, with 36 per cent of fraud attributable to business management.
 (1) Organisations in Australia need to safeguard against the threat of these inside jobs with proper controls to catch fraud before it happens, according to SAP Concur.

-Employees are spending more money across different spend categories and using more payment methods than ever before.
+It has been suggested that 80 percent of mobile fraud is accomplished through mobile apps instead of mobile web browsers which will come as a surprise to most people.
+Employees are spending more money across different spend categories and using more payment methods than ever before with mobile banking apps being a higher risk than ever.
 This leaves organisations vulnerable to fraud and compliance risks unless they implement a solution that keeps pace with the new ways employees spend.

 Matt Goss, managing director ANZ, SAP Concur said, “Many organisations think their policies and processes are good enough because they either haven’t had a major issue to rectify, or trust their employees to be honest about their spending.
 However, there are many things to consider including visibility, security, and compliance.
 Businesses need the right tools, policies, and procedures in place to bring risks under control.”

 SAP Concur has identified three ways organisations can prevent fraud and enforce policy compliance:

 When spending is less structured and centralised, businesses experience gaps in spend data and lose oversight.
 This is why policies need to be current, have realistic boundaries, and be clearly understood by all employees.
 It’s also important to adjust policies to meet spending patterns or needs that may have changed.
 For example, an increased reliance on mobile devices may result in higher phone bills.
 Employees should be informed about appropriate expenditures, and procedures if a policy is violated.